canonical/rust-best-practices/best-practices.md

 # Preconditions

-All new code should abide by cargo fmt, cargo clippy, and cargo clippy --tests.
-If your crate uses features, be careful to ensure that clippy is definitely being run on your code.
+All new code should abide by `cargo fmt`, `cargo clippy`, and `cargo clippy --tests`.
+If your crate uses features, be careful to ensure that `clippy` is definitely being run all on of your code.

 # Cosmetic discipline

 ## Spacing

 Use blank lines semantically, rather than aesthetically.
 They should be used consistently, regardless of the size of a section of code, to delimit sections of strongly-associated code.
 There are no hard and fast rules for this strong association, but the following heuristics are quite effective.

 - If a variable is declared and only used in the block of code which follows it, that declaration and block are strongly associated.
   Do not put a blank line here.
 - If a variable is used in multiple blocks of code, not just the one which follows it, that declaration is not strongly associated with the block immediately after it.
   Put a newline here.
 - If a variable is declared and then checked, the declaration and check are strongly associated and must not be separated by a blank line.
   If the check contains more than three lines, the declaration and check start to form their own strongly associated block so require a blank line after.

 ✅ Do this: